sw1pgh/Python_Practice/README.md

 > THE CONTINUE STATEMENT
 - 'continue' is used to stop the current iteration of the loop and continue with the next one.
 It instructs the program to 'skip this iteration'

+> THE PASS STATEMENT
+- 'pass' is a null statement in python
+- It instructs basically to do nothing
+- It can be used with testing frameworks for eg.:
+- ```pytest.pass```